RGG200/AsceciaCurrencies/README.md

 ## Planned extensions

-- Ascecia Auction-House : Not in development yet.
+- Ascecia Sign-Shops : Not in development yet.

 ## Other plugins